Last Updated on: 29th September 2023, 10:40 pm

-Mirrors are a mainstay of many bedrooms, providing us with a place to brush hair, apply makeup, check outfits, and more.
-It’s important to know where to place a mirror for maximum impact, as the wrong positioning can disturb your sleep.
+Mirrors are a mainstay of many bedrooms, providing a place to brush our hair, apply makeup, check outfits, etc. Knowing where to place a mirror is vital because the wrong position can disturb sleep.

-It’s not advisable to sleep next to a mirror or to have a reflective surface facing your bed.
-Light bouncing off mirrors can keep you awake at night, startle you or your pets, and even be responsible for hallucinations and sound echoes.
-Always move or cover your mirrors overnight.
+Light bouncing off mirrors can keep you awake at night, startle you or your pets, and cause hallucinations and sound echoes.
+So, always move or cover mirrors overnight.

 Is it Bad to Have a Mirror Facing Your Bed?

-According to the principles of feng shui, sleeping with a mirror next to your bed is a disaster.
+According to feng shui, sleeping with a mirror beside your bed is a disaster.

 The Journal of Evidence-Based Integrative Medicine describes feng shui as “therapy for the new millennium,” though naturally, it’s a personal choice whether you agree.